 04/12/1998 Kaleidoscope, Radio 4: Bittersweet, Manchester.

 24/08/1998 The Guardian Guide: Solo Show, Jason and Rhodes: Simon Grant.

 01/02/1997 What’s On: Intimate, Jason and Rhodes: Andrew Lambirth.

 24/04/1996 Time Out: Wishful Thinking, London: Martin Herbert.

-Geraint Evans is currently the Pathway Leader for MA Painting at Camberwell College of Arts, University of the Arts London.
+Geraint Evans is currently the Pathway Leader for the MA Fine Art Painting course and the MA Fine Art Coordinator at Camberwell College of Arts, University of the Arts London.
 He has also held the posts of acting Programme Director Fine Art, course leader MA Painting and acting Pathway Leader BA Painting at Wimbledon College of Arts.
 He was the acting Course Leader for the Postgraduate Diploma course at Chelsea College of Arts in 2012.
 He has been an external examiner at Cambridge School of Art and Northbrook College, University of Brighton.
 He has been a visiting lecturer at the Royal Academy Schools; Norwich University College of the Arts; China Academy of Art, Hangzhou, China; Staffordshire University; Camberwell College of Arts, UAL; Central Saint Martins; University of Leeds; Northbrook College, University of Brighton; KIAD Canterbury School of Fine Art; University of Sunderland Faculty of Art and Design; De Montfort University, Leicester; Newcastle University: Faculty of Art and Design; Goldsmiths, University of London; Royal College of Art, London; John Moores University; Aberystwyth University; Manchester Metropolitan University and University of Tenessee, Knoxville, USA.